Victor Niculescu: Club career

 Niculescu, nicknamed Fonfo, was born on 21 April 1949 in Craiova, Romania and began playing junior-level football at local club Universitatea.
 He made his Divizia A debut on 11 August, playing under coach Ștefan Coidum in Universitatea's 3–2 home win over UTA Arad.
 Niculescu was close to winning the title in the 1972–73 season, but "U" finished in second place on equal points with Dinamo București, losing controversially on the goal difference.
 This outcome led poet Adrian Păunescu to nickname Craiova as "Campioana unei mari iubiri" (The Champion of a great love).
 In the first round of the 1973–74 UEFA Cup season, "U" Craiova got past Fiorentina, being eliminated in the following one by Standard Liège, with Niculescu playing all four games in the campaign.
 In the same season, he was part of Craiova's team that won the league title, which was the club's first trophy, being used by coach Constantin Cernăianu in 28 games.
 The following season was his last at Craiova, playing in both legs of the 4–3 aggregate loss to Åtvidaberg in the first round of the European Cup.
 The team reached the 1975 Cupa României final in which Cernăianu used him the entire match in the eventual 2–1 loss against Rapid București.

 From 1975 until 1977 he spent two seasons at Jiul Petroșani, a period in which he scored his only Divizia A goal.
-He spent the last season of his career at Corvinul Hunedoara where on 21 May 1978 he made his final Divizia A appearance, having a total of 237 games with one goal in the competition, also totaling eight games in European competitions (including two in the Inter-Cities Fairs Cup).
+He spent the last season of his career at Corvinul Hunedoara where on 21 May 1978 he made his final Divizia A appearance, totaling 237 games with one goal in the competition and eight games in European competitions (including two in the Inter-Cities Fairs Cup).